Menu

 Winter Series Race #4

 Well, that was fun!
-Race 4 of our winter series had it all: wind current and boats headed off in all kinds of directions, all coming together at the H mark, and then a tacking duel home.
+Race 4 of our winter series had it all: wind current and boats headed off in all kinds of directions, all coming together at the H mark, and then a tacking dual home.

 The RC had anticipated less than pleasant weather and chose a river start and finish.
 By the time the boats made their way to the start box, the rain had stopped.
 It stayed away for the duration of the race.
 The wind was gusty, generally SE, but was clocking Southerly.
 RC set 2 courses, GHY for A fleet and HY for B&C Fleets, with one start.